Keperra

 AreaSearch analysis of residential development drivers sees Keperra recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average construction cost value of new dwellings is $734,000, suggesting a focus on the premium segment with upmarket properties.
-There have been $3.8 million in commercial approvals this financial year, indicating limited commercial development focus.
-Compared to Greater Brisbane, Keperra records about 60% of building activity per person and ranks at the 62nd percentile nationally for building activity.
-However, building activity has accelerated recently, reflecting market maturity and possible development constraints.
+New homes are being built at an average expected construction cost of $581,000, reflecting a focus on the premium segment with upmarket properties.
+This year has seen $3.8 million in commercial approvals, suggesting the area's residential character.
+Compared to Greater Brisbane, Keperra records around 60% of the building activity per person and ranks among the 62nd percentile nationally, though building activity has increased recently.
+This lower figure relative to national averages reflects market maturity and possible development constraints.

-All new construction consists of standalone homes, maintaining Keperra's traditional suburban character with a focus on family homes appealing to those seeking space.
-Developers are constructing more detached housing than implied by existing patterns (83.0% at Census), indicating strong demand for family homes.
+All new construction in Keperra consists of standalone homes, maintaining its traditional suburban character with a focus on family homes appealing to those seeking space.
+Notably, developers are constructing more detached housing than the existing pattern implies (83.0% at Census), indicating persistent strong demand for family homes despite densification trends.
 With around 316 people per dwelling approval, Keperra shows a developing market.
-Population projections indicate stability or decline, suggesting reduced housing demand pressures and benefiting potential buyers.
+However, with population projections indicating stability or decline, reduced housing demand pressures are expected in the future, benefiting potential buyers.

 Frequently Asked Questions - Development